-

 Please comment on transactions voidable upon insolvency.

-- extortionate credit transactions (where the terms of the transaction require grossly exorbitant payments which are found to be harsh and unconscionable, or substantially unfair in gross contravention of the ordinary principles of fair dealing);
+(d) extortionate credit transactions (terms requiring grossly exorbitant payments to be made for the provision of credit, or terms harsh and unconscionable or substantially unfair against ordinary principles of fair dealing);

-Creditors may challenge a liquidator’s application to void or unwind a transaction.
+Each category is subject to a look-back period generally between 6 months to 3 years.
+Creditors may also challenge a liquidator’s application to void or unwind a transaction.

 -